tegonal/minimalist/README.md

 generate before repeating them, methods like `filter` require that a full cycle gets materialised first.
 Such methods are signified with a `Materialised` suffix.
-A `SemiOrderedArgsGenerator` on the other hand does not even provide a `Materialised` version as materialising would mean you fix the arbitrary part of it and most likely that wouldn't be the intention.
+A `SemiOrderedArgsGenerator` on the other hand does not even provide a `Materialised` version as materialising would mean you fix the arbitrary part of it and most likely that would not be the intention.
 To be precise, `SemiOrderedArgsGenerator` actually provides the `Materialised` function but with a deprecation level `Error`.
-We have it there to remind you that you most likely don't want to use it (better than let you search for it just to realise after a while that it doesn't exist for `SemiOrderedArgsGenerator`).
+We have it there to remind you that you most likely don't want to use it (better than let you search for it just to realise after a while that it does not exist for `SemiOrderedArgsGenerator`).

-Most transformation functionality is based on `transform`, `transformMaterialised` respectively where a function operates on the generated `Sequence` and must return another `Sequence` which still adheres to the corresponding `ArgsGenerator` contract.
+Most transformation functionality is based on `transform`/`transformMaterialised` where a function operates on the generated `Sequence` and must return another `Sequence` which still adheres to the corresponding `ArgsGenerator` contract (e.g. the `Sequence` must still be infinite in case of `ArbArgsGenerator`).
 Following an example:

 <code-transform>